codefresh-io/cap-docs.codefresh.io/_docs/administration/audit.md

 For information on which entities and how they are controlled, review [access control]({{site.baseurl}}/docs/administration/access-control/).

 Audit logs are available for GitOps-compliant entities.

 View audit logs:

-* In the **Notifications** panel, for Git Sources
+* Of Git Sources, in the **Notifications** panel
-* In the **Update History** tab, for pipeline entities
+* Of pipeline entities, in the **Update History** tab
 * In your Git repository

 ### Git Source changes in Notifications
 The **Notifications** panel is a pull-down panel, always available in the CSDP toolbar.
-The panel shows a recent view of important changes to entities such as Git Sources.
+The panel shows a recent view of changes to entities such as Git Sources.

 {% include